yonahcodes/CS50x/README.md

 ![This is CS50](img/this_is_cs50.webp)

-## Welcome to Lazer's CS50 Repository
+## Welcome to Yonah's CS50 Repository

 ### [Academic Honesty](https://cs50.harvard.edu/x/2024/honesty/)